Phil-Elliott/Barbershop/README.md

 # Barbershop

 This was a pretty fun project and I learned quite a bit.
-It was my first website, so a lot of mistakes were made in the process and lot of those became more noticable at the end.
+It was my first website, so a lot of mistakes were made in the process and alot of those became more noticable at the end.

 Things I learned
   1) Media queries